Sibiya-p/Miniproject-3/1_Requirements/README.md

 ## 4W'S and 1H:

 ### Who
-This BRAKEING System can be used in any electric vehicles and those who want their vehicle to be autonomous.
+This BRAKING System can be used in any electric vehicles and those who want their vehicle to be autonomous.
 ### What:
 BRAKING System is a software and hardware that helps to run the vehicle automatically without manual control.
 ### When: